 Designed by a teacher and a therapeutic recreation specialist, the multi-week lesson plan kit accompanies “A Day in Pittsburgh,” a video tour of one of America’s most popular accessible cities.

-Recognizing that not everyone with a developmental disability has had the opportunity to learn firsthand the benefits of travel, Certified Therapeutic Recreation Specialist Debra Shumard saw there was a definite need for engaging videos, classroom kits and other products for teens with cognitive disabilities in the transition age group.
+Recognizing that not everyone with a developmental disability has had the opportunity to learn firsthand the benefits of travel, Certified Therapeutic Recreation Specialist Debra Shumard saw there was a definite need for engaging videos, interactive toys or classroom kits and other products for teens with cognitive disabilities in the transition age group.
 Combining her knowledge of travel for people with special needs and an understanding of the importance of community integration for them, she and her team at Beyond Our Boundaries launched a video tour accompanied by a multi-week lesson plan kit called “Learning Beyond the Classroom: A Day in Pittsburgh.”

 Shumard poured her imagination and experience into developing “A Day in Pittsburgh,” a video tour, which is a 30-minute documentary featuring Bob, a young man with developmental disabilities who shares the sights of the “Melting Pot” city with his viewers.
 For example, Bob treats those who watch the video to stunning views from the top of the incline and a colorful Pittsburgh skyline at night, and later he and his friends set sail aboard the Gateway Clipper.
 Students in SPED classrooms can talk about the magic of Mr. Rogers’ Neighborhood, laugh, and learn at the Carnegie Science Center, watch an expert chef create mouthwatering sandwiches at Primanti Brothers and enjoy friendly conversations with shop owners and souvenir vendors in the Strip District.
 To join Bob on his adventures, watch here https://youtu.be/GsR1aMIh7f0.